 To participate in the English-language APT program, you need to be able to speak and write English fluently (equivalent to C1 language skills).

-Reading and understanding English well is also a requirement for participating in the German-language program, since most of the literature is in English and many online lectures are international experts.
+Reading and understanding English well is also a requirement for participating in the German-language program, since most of the literature is in English and many online lectures are given by international experts of psychedelic therapy and research.

 If one of the modules is canceled because of COVID-related restrictions, it will be re-scheduled later with enough time for the participants to plan ahead.
 If the imposed rules only allow for smaller groups or if certain activities (e.g. breathwork) cannot be scheduled due to the related potential health risks, we will adapt the program accordingly in order to guarantee safe proceedings.
 If experiential sessions have to be cancelled, we will try to re-schedule them separately in the future.